Best Vitamin D Supplements for Adults Over 40 (2026 Guide)

 Testosterone Support (Men)

 Several studies have found a correlation between vitamin D levels and testosterone in men.
-One study found that men who supplemented with vitamin D for a year saw meaningful increases in total testosterone compared to placebo.
+A 2011 randomized, double-blind, placebo-controlled trial by Pilz et al. in Hormone and Metabolic Research found that men supplementing with 3,332 IU of vitamin D daily for one year had significantly higher total testosterone, bioactive testosterone, and free testosterone compared to placebo.
 For men over 40 experiencing age-related testosterone decline, optimizing vitamin D is a simple first step.

 D3 vs D2: Which Form Should You Take?